apache/spark/python/docs/source/user_guide/ps_typehints.rst

     >>> def sqrt(x) -> pd.Series[float]:
     ...     return np.sqrt(x)
     ...
-    >>> df = ks.DataFrame([[4, 9]] * 3, columns=['A', 'B'])
+    >>> df = ps.DataFrame([[4, 9]] * 3, columns=['A', 'B'])
     >>> df.apply(sqrt, axis=0)

-Currently, both Koalas and pandas instances can be used to specify the type hints; however, Koalas plans to move gradually towards using pandas instances only as the stability becomes proven.
+Currently, both pandas on Spark and pandas instances can be used to specify the type hints; however, pandas on Spark plans to move gradually towards using pandas instances only as the stability becomes proven.

 Type Hinting with Names
 -----------------------

-In Koalas 1.0, the new style of type hinting was introduced to overcome the limitations in the existing type hinting especially for DataFrame.
+In pandas on Spark, the new style of type hinting was introduced to overcome the limitations in the existing type hinting especially for DataFrame.
 When you use a DataFrame as the return type hint, for example, ``DataFrame[int, int]``, there is no way to specify the names of each Series.
-In the old way, Koalas just generates the column names as ``c#`` and this easily leads users to lose or forgot the Series mappings.
+In the old way, pandas on Spark just generates the column names as ``c#`` and this easily leads users to lose or forgot the Series mappings.
 See the example below:

 .. code-block:: python